gpsites/objectivismseminar.com/index.md

 [**our TalkShoe Page**](http://www.talkshoe.com/talkshoe/web/talkCast.jsp?masterId=15215&amp;cmd=tc "The Objectivism Seminar at TalkShoe.com")!
 Here is what we have planned:

-* Monday July 31,
+* Monday August 7,
   8:00pm [Mountain][mtn]:
-  Kyle will
+  Carl will
   continue leading discussion of
   Chapter 6 (Judicial Review &mdash; The Reigning Accounts’ Failure) of the book [Judicial Review in an Objective Legal System][book]